 The exact pathophysiological mechanism of keratoconus is unclear.
 We now understand that corneal collagen in patients with keratoconus is more elastic (softer, more expandable) allowing for ballooning of the cornea, resulting in deformation of the cornea.

 Why is keratoconus more aggressive in younger ages?

-In simplistic terms, as the skin (skin is mainly made from collagen) of babies is soft and elastic the same way the corneal collagen in younger patients is more elastic allowing for aggressive progression of keratoconus.
+In simplistic terms, the skin (skin is mainly made from collagen) of babies is soft and elastic the same way the corneal collagen in younger patients is more elastic allowing for the aggressive progression of keratoconus.
 With age collagen shrinks and becomes stiffer (that is why as we age, we acquire wrinkles) and thereby the cornea in older patients is stiffer and retains its shape not allowing ballooning and deformation.